How we earn our money

 Dental and Vision Coverage

 Dental coverage in Allianz’s private comprehensive health insurance is structured through optional modules rather than being fully included in the core tariffs.
-Policyholders can choose among 3 dental plans (MeinGesundheitsschutz Zahn 75, 90, and 100), which determine the reimbursement level for dental prosthetics and orthodontics; full coverage is available only in the highest-tier option.
+Policyholders can choose among 3 dental modules within the MeinGesundheitsschutz structure: MeinGesundheitsschutz Zahn 75, MeinGesundheitsschutz Zahn 90, and MeinGesundheitsschutz Zahn 100.
+These modules determine the reimbursement level for dental prosthetics and orthodontics; full coverage is available only in the highest-tier option.
 Preventive and conservative dental treatments are covered at 100% across all options.

 This modular structure allows for a high degree of customization, enabling policyholders to align coverage levels with their expected treatment needs and budget.